The Strength of Water: An Asian American Coming of Age Memoir

 Lao Tzu

-In remote Tai Ting Pong in the Guangdong province of China, King Ying feels as foreign in the land of her heritage as she did in the country of her birth.
-There, she must survive hunger, deadly superstition, and Japanese invasion.
-When a guardian angel helps her return to California, it’s a chance to seize her American dream … if she can overcome mid-20th century racism, those who prey on the economically vulnerable, and her family’s expectations about marriage.
+In remote Tai Ting Pong, in the Guangdong Province of China, she feels as foreign in the land of her heritage as in the country of her birth.
+She must survive hunger, dangerous superstitions, and Japanese invasion as the Sino-Japanese War begins.

-In this debut memoir, Karin K. Jensen records her mother’s transpacific quest for identity, survival, and new world dreams.
-The Strength of Water is a work of Asian American history told through one family’s experiences.
+In this inspiring and heartfelt memoir, Karin K. Jensen records her mother’s transpacific quest for identity, survival, and new world dreams.
+The Strength of Water received a coveted starred Kirkus review and was included on Kirkus’s annual list of Top 100 Indie Books.

 Some stories cry out to be told.
 Karin Jensen’s debut memoir, The Strength of Water, is such a story.
-This book is a must-read for anyone interested in the sociology of early twentieth-century China or the experience of Chinese immigrants.
-Ms. Jensen tells her mother’s story with clarity, wit, and a deft touch for the unvarnished truth.
+This book is a must-read for anyone interested in the sociology of early 20th-century China or the experience of Chinese immigrants.
+Ms. Jensen tells her story with clarity, wit, and a deft touch for the unvarnished truth

 From the Author

-The Strength of Water is my mother’s memoir, as told to me, starting in the 1920s and spanning nearly a century, offering exquisite period details of immigrant life in the U.S. and village life in China.
-It is a story of dual identity, life on the margins, survival, and new-world dreams.
+The Strength of Water is my mother’s memoir, as told to me, starting in the 1920s and spanning nearly a century.
+It offers exquisite period details of immigrant life in the U.S. and village life in China.

 Throughout my childhood, my mother told stories of growing up in her father’s Detroit laundry business during the infancy of the automobile industry and later in a Cantonese village on the eve of the Sino-Japanese war.
 She also spoke of what it was like to survive as a live-in domestic worker and teen waitress in mid-century California.